Uruguay 6 2 Uzbekistan | 2 ties

 Uruguay

-Uruguay boasts a long Atlantic coastline, offering a variety of beach experiences.
+Uruguay has a long Atlantic coastline, offering a variety of beach experiences.
 Punta del Este is famous for its lively summer scene with Playa Mansa and Playa Brava, while La Pedrera and Cabo Polonio provide more rustic, bohemian beach settings.
 Rocha department features untouched stretches of sand and lagoons, ideal for birdwatching and surfing.
 Inland, there are gentle rolling hills and vast plains, home to cattle ranches and smaller rivers.
 The country is generally flat or low-lying, with some protected areas like Parque Nacional Santa Teresa offering coastal forests and dunes.

 Uzbekistan's natural landscape is dominated by deserts, primarily the Kyzylkum Desert, and steppes.
 The eastern part of the country borders the Tian Shan mountains, offering some trekking opportunities, though not as developed for tourism as other mountain regions globally.
 The most significant natural feature is the Aral Sea disaster, where tours to its receding shores and 'ship graveyards' near Moynaq offer a sobering look at environmental impact.
 While there are some impressive canyons and rock formations, the country lacks the easy access to varied natural beauty and coastal recreation that Uruguay provides.
 For beaches and diverse natural landscapes, Uruguay is the stronger contender.